hmteditors/closed-hc-il18/text-reuse.md

 ## Avenues for Future Analysis

 - Evaluate the strength of the correlation between multiforms and mentions of the Alexandrian editors
-     - Research the connection betwwen the multiforms and the Alexandrian editors
+     - Research the connection between the multiforms and the Alexandrian editors
 - Broaden the sample size by adding text reuse analyses of other Iliadic books
 - Look at the lemmata to analyze Multiform 2
 - Investigate the connection between ὅτι scholia and Aristarchean critical signs